 Getting to Saba

 You can fly or take a ferry to get to Saba.
 The airport has a very short runway, one of the shortest in the world.
-Flights come from nearby islands, making it easy to weed in Saba, Dutch Caribbean.
+Flights come from nearby islands, making it easy to get to Saba.

 If you want to relax, the ferry is a good choice.
 It lets you enjoy the Saba tourism scene.